-To setup the port, go to Tools -> Options -> Ports
+To set up the port, go to Tools -> Options -> Ports.

-The next setting to ensure is the “Allow Authentication” option, which should be checked, and the value for “Secure Sockets When Sending” should be “Required, Alternate Port”
+The sentence with corrected grammar: “The next setting to ensure is the “Allow Authentication” option, which should be checked, and the value for “Secure Sockets When Sending” should be set as “Required, Alternate Port”.

-Hope this guide will help you fix the issue with Eudora.
+I hope this guide will help you fix the issue with Eudora.